Explanations of typical terms you might come across in people and footfall counting

 Staff Planning– is a continuous process of shaping the staff profile to ensure that it is capable of delivering business objectives and maintaining a high level of customer service to maximise sales conversion ratios in retail, and customer satisfaction in service industries.
 The use of footfall data to help predict peaks and troughs in customer numbers can help a business reduce staff costs during periods of low footfall, and maximise customer service and profit during periods of high footfall where customer service may suffer due to under-staffing.

 Tailgating– describes the behaviour of one person directly following another through security gate.
 This is typically a problem with swipe-card access-controlled doors, where one person swipes his card, and another follows.
 An electronic tailgate monitor can instigate a tailgate alarm when two people try to pass through a security gate simultaneously.
-The Irisys Thermal counter can be deployed as tailgate detection system and can be integrated with building security systems to ensure that even when security staff are distracted, non-accredited visitors cannot pass into secure areas without detection.

 Traffic Density– The number of people passing under a people counter, within a specific space at any one time.